Exit (U2 song)

 "Exit" is a song by rock band U2.
 It is the tenth track on their 1987 album The Joshua Tree.
 "Exit" was developed from a lengthy jam that was recorded in a single take and edited down to a shorter arrangement.
-The lyrics, which portray the mind of a serial killer, were inspired by lead singer Bono's reading of Norman Mailer's 1980 novel The Executioner's Song, and other related works.
+The lyrics, which portray the mind of a serial killer, were inspired by lead singer Bono's reading of Norman Mailer's 1979 novel The Executioner's Song, and other related works.

 In his trial for the murder of Rebecca Schaeffer in 1989, Robert John Bardo used "Exit" as part of his defence, claiming that the song had influenced his actions.

 "Exit" was performed during U2's Joshua Tree Tour in 1987 and returned to their live set in 2017 as part of their 30th anniversary tour for The Joshua Tree.
 Live performances of "Exit" are depicted in the 1988 film Rattle and Hum as well as the 2007 video and live album Live from Paris.

 Writing and recording

 "Exit" was created on the final day of recording for The Joshua Tree.
 It developed from a lengthy jam that the band recorded in a single take.
 Producer Daniel Lanois said, "it was a long jam, and there was just this one section of it that had some kind of magic to it, and we just decided to turn it into something."
 Producer Brian Eno edited the jam down to the end length.
 Guitarist the Edge said, "it started off as an exercise in playing together with a kind of mood and a place in mind.
 And it really, for me, it brought me there, it really did succeed as an experiment."
 Lanois said: "There's something that happens when U2 bash it out in the band room... and sometimes things get out of control, sonically, in a good way.
 Out of control in the sense that you don't know what it is anymore, it just takes on a life of its own, and it makes people do things."

 One day, during the album sessions, the Edge was looking to record a guitar part, but due to a miscommunication with the road crew, most of his equipment was removed from his house and put into storage.
-The only gear remaining was a Roland Chorus guitar amplifier and a Bond Electraglide guitar in a closet that had been given to the Edge as a promotional item; Lanois said that the guitar "was considered to be just a piece of junk".
+The only gear remaining was a Roland Jazz Chorus guitar amplifier and a Bond Electraglide guitar in a closet that had been given to the Edge as a promotional item; Lanois said that the guitar "was considered to be just a piece of junk".
 After the Edge and Eno began playing with the instrument, they were impressed by its sound and subsequently added it to "Exit".
 Lanois said, "it's a very, very dirty guitar sound like the sound of a machine that's alive, grunting and grinding."